Pausa90/Pausa90.github.io/_posts/2014-04-28-manga_downloader.md

 ## Functionality

-MangaDownloader can download an entire Manga or resume a previously download.
-It is helpfull when the manga is not over and a new chapter is released constantly.
+MangaDownloader can download an entire manga or resume a previously download.
+It is helpfull when the manga is not over and a new chapter is released.

 Every manga is stored in a foldier in your file system, which is divided into many foldiers as there are chapters (each chapter is downloaded in multithreading).